Translate English to Spanish in 5 tips!

-As we know, translating isn’t just transferring words from one language into other languages, but it’s much more.
+As we know, translating isn’t just transferring words from one language into other languages; it’s much more.

-When releasing English original content translated into Spanish, we must ask ourselves whether the Spanish audience will knowledge the culturally-based details, entirely familiar for the English audience.
+When releasing original English content translated into Spanish, we must ask ourselves whether the Spanish audience will knowledge the culturally-based details entirely familiar to the English audience.